 Occasional observations—scholarly, impressionistic and materialistic—-of a history professor fortunate to live in one of America’s oldest and (I think) most interesting little cities: Salem, Massachusetts.
 Somehow, I’d like to tie all of my favorite things together: history and historic preservation, architecture, design and decoration, gardening, shopping and everyday curiosities.
 Feel free to email me with your comments and suggestions at email@example.com.

-53 Responses to “About”
+96 responses to “About”

 Somewhat random but still timely posts about culture, history, and the material environment, from the perspectives of academia, Salem and beyond.

 Top Posts & Pages

 Tagsadvertising Antiques and Collectibles Architecture Art Auctions books Chestnut Street Commemoration Commemorations Culture Decorative Arts design England ephemera Exhibitions Fashion Flora and Fauna Food and drink Garden Gardens Graphic Design great houses Historic Preservation holidays Home horticulture illustration Interiors Local Events Massachusetts New England Peabody Essex Museum Phillips Library Photography Popular Culture Pottery print culture Renaissance Salem witch trials Samuel McIntire Shopping Teaching urban planning weather Witch City